 • Passengers with Disabilities or Reduced Mobility

-Our UK tours are an Activity Level 2 and will require moderate physical activity and include various forms of transport.
+Our UK tours are an Activity Level 2.
+Participation will require moderate physical activity and include various forms of transport.
 Please check our Activity Levels description page to see if this level is suitable to you or contact us if you require further information on the activities involved in the tour.

 If you or any member of your party has any medical problem or disability which may affect your holiday, please provide us with full details before we confirm your booking, or as soon as possible at the time they occur, so that we can try to advise on the suitability of your chosen arrangements.
 Please note, we may require you to produce a doctor’s certificate certifying that you are fit to participate in the tour.